Glossary

 By following the principles of atomic design, designers and developers can create a cohesive, scalable Design System that can be easily maintained and updated over time.

-These are the fundamental building blocks of our ‘master components’.
+In Figma, these are the fundamental building blocks of our components.

 Components